OpenSourceEconomics/epp_topics/src/epp_topics/tools/windows_navigation/screencast/script.md

 ## Stay on the motivation slide and do a live demo

-- Use pwd
+- Use Get-Location
 - Show how to navigate into some folder
   - use pwd again to verify
-  - use ls
+  - use Get-ChildItem
 - Show how to navigate out of the folder
-  - use pwd to verify
+  - use Get-Location to verify
 - Show how to create a folder and navigate into it

 ## Where to store your programming projects

 - Mention that it pays off to think about a directory structure that saves typing and is easy to memorize
-- Maybe mention my setup: `/home/janos/Dropbox/Projects` for an extra layer of safety when I forget to commit or push